Corporate Social Responsibility

 “ Full Potential Learning Academy is actively involved in community activities to educate parents about school choice, Florida’s scholarship opportunities, and alternative education platforms,” said Subbarayan Pochi, the academy’s director.
 “We want every child to be equipped with the learning resources they need to succeed. ”

-Full Potential Learning Academy is a family owned and operated business that provides one-on-one tutoring for students of all grade levels in the Miami Lakes community.
+Full Potential Learning Academy is a family owned and operated business that provides one-on-one tutoring for students of all grade levels across the world.

 For more information, contact Dannette Aviles at firstname.lastname@example.org or (305) 826-1896.